yumin-chen/wasm-rust/ReadMe.md

 **WasmRust** is a research-driven, production-oriented Rust-to-WebAssembly compilation system.
 It aims to make **Rust truly WASM-native**, not merely a language that targets WebAssembly.

 WasmRust extends Rust through **minimal, evidence-based compiler and library enhancements**, closing gaps in binary size, compilation speed, component interoperability, and host friction — all while preserving Rust’s safety guarantees.
+The focus of WasmRust is on **compilation correctness, binary size, and iteration speed**.

 > **Core Principle:**
 > WasmRust = rustc + WASM specialization, not a new language.